 The Environmental Impact of Food Waste

-The UN Food and Agriculture Organisation (FAO) calculates that 1.3 billion tonnes of food is wasted each year, directly contributing to food shortages, water stress, unnecessary biodiversity loss, and increased greenhouse gas emissions.
-This means that, after America and China, food waste is the 3rd largest contributor to global greenhouse gas emissions with 3.3 billion tonnes of CO2 a year.
+The UN Food and Agriculture Organisation (FAO) calculates that 1.3 billion tonnes of food is wasted each year.
+This directly contributes to food shortages, water stress, biodiversity loss and increased greenhouse gas (GHG) emissions.
+Globally, more than one quarter of food produced is wasted: with food loss and waste contributing 8-10% of total emissions.

 But what does this mean?

-- Well, 1.4 billion hectares of land, which is equivalent to 28 per cent of the world’s agricultural area or 200 Irelands, is used to produce food that is then lost or wasted.
+- Well, 1.4 billion hectares of land, which is equivalent to 28% of the world’s agricultural area or 200 Irelands, is used to produce food that is then lost or wasted.

-- In addition, each year three times the water that flows through Russia’s Volga river is required to produce food that is ultimately wasted.
+- In addition, each year over 100 times the water that flows through the River Shannon is used to produce food that is ultimately wasted.